charlesangus/DeepC/README.md

 Simplified version of the Shuffle node for Deep images.

 ## Build

-Build has been tested on Centos 6.8 with devtoolset-2 (as recommended in NDK dev guide) and Nuke 11.1.
+Build has been tested on Centos 6.8 with devtoolset-2 (as recommended in NDK dev guide).
+Compiles against 11.0-11.3, tested really only on 11.1.
+Let me know how it goes...

 ### Linux